slntopp/nocloud/README.md

 Just do `docker-compose up` in the repo root, and you're ready to go.
 Read through the `docker-compose.yml` to see configuration options.

+Now you can navigate to Admin UI at [`http://api.nocloud.local/admin`](http://api.nocloud.local/admin).

 > **Note: Debug Log**
 All NoCloud containers(so except ArangoDB) have multiple Log Levels.
 Add `LOG_LEVEL` to environment to change log level